 If you don’t know where to continue from here, let me point you in the right direction.
 I have two very comprehensive articles that give you study material for a good while.

-- The HUGE (and completely free) guide to getting started in Cybersecurity in 2021
+- The HUGE (and completely free) guide to getting started in Cybersecurity in 2023

 - A list of my favorite Hacking Books from beginner to advanced

-Next to that, make sure to check out the Cybersecurity category on this website and also check out my YouTube channel where I produce high-quality Cybersecurity and Linux tutorials, all of them suited for beginners.
+Next to that, make sure to check out the Cybersecurity category on this website and also check out my YouTube channel, where I produce high-quality Cybersecurity and Linux tutorials, all of them suited for beginners.

 If I haven’t forgotten anything, those are the Top Things to do After Installing Kali Linux.
 It is important that you understand that you can be at risk when running your OS as root.
 It is definitely not recommended for beginners.
-Keep my tips & tricks in mind and you have created yourself an extra layer of protection.
+Keep my tips & tricks in mind, and you have created an extra layer of protection.

 As I mentioned at the beginning of the article, this list is ongoing, so make sure to check back!